-However, over the last 24 months, this platform has been plagued with privacy issues since the Cambridge Analytica scandal and there is a growing dissent among the users.
+However, since 2018, this platform has been plagued with privacy issues since the Cambridge Analytica scandal and there is a growing dissent among the users.

 It affected Messenger, Instagram and the FB apps.
 Businesses weren't able to run their ads and people experienced difficulties with the platforms.

-In short, LinkedIn marketing is the best approach to diversify risk of dependence on a single platform in 2019.
+If you've been totally reliant on Facebook, the LinkedIn platform is the best alternative to diversify risk of dependence on a single platform in 2022.

 If you want to successfully generate leads on LinkedIn, this article is for you.